GoogleCloudPlatform/cloud-samples-tools/scripts/README.md

 - [Node.js](https://nodejs.org/en/download/current) version 23 or higher (to run TypeScript files directly).

+> **Note**: Node 23 issues a warning about "Type Stripping" being experimental.
+> This does not cause any issues and everything works as expected.

 ## Config file

 To support lint and test commands, we have to define them in the config file.